How to Live Stream on Zoom with a Professional Video Platform

 Plan Ahead

-When it comes to live streaming, you have one shot to get it right.
+You only have one shot to get a livestream right.
 There’s no second take or editing involved.
-We don’t say this to scare you but to reiterate the importance of planning ahead.
+We don’t say this to scare you but to reiterate the importance of planning.

-In addition to configuring your streaming setup well in advance, you should have a thorough outline of what you’re going to cover in your broadcast.
+In addition to configuring your streaming setup well in advance, you should have a thorough outline of what you’ll cover in your broadcast.
 Some broadcasters prepare a list of notes and topics with bullet points, and others create well-developed scripts.

 It may seem silly or juvenile, but we recommend practicing your presentation in front of a mirror.
-This will help you build confidence in your presentation and help you to be thorough and articulate.
+That’ll help you build confidence in your presentation and help you to be thorough and articulate.

 Do a Test Run

 As we mentioned, there is a lot of pressure in a live stream Since everything happens in real-time.
-That’s why we suggest doing a test run of your entire setup a few times so that you can identify and road bumps or snags in the system.
+That’s why we suggest doing a test run of your entire setup a few times to identify any road bumps or snags in the system.

 Use a Secure Internet Connection

 An internet connection that is fast, secure, and reliable is key for a successful live stream.
-If you are broadcasting with a laptop or computer, an Ethernet internet connection is ideal.
+An Ethernet internet connection is ideal if you are broadcasting with a laptop or computer.
 However, if this is not an option or you are streaming from a mobile device, a reliable Wi-Fi connection will do.

 You can check your internet speed by going to Google and searching “internet speed test.”
-The top result will give you the option to “Run Speed Test.”
+The top result will allow you to “Run Speed Test.”

-Your upload speed should be double the bandwidth that you plan to use for your stream.
-That means if you want to stream at 500 kbps, your upload speed should be about 1000 kbps.
+Your upload speed should double the bandwidth you plan to use for your stream.
+If you want to stream at 500 kbps, your upload speed should be about 1000 kbps.

 Get a Ring Light

-Good lighting can make your live stream appear much more professional.
-If you don’t have great natural light in the place that you’ll be live streaming from, a simple ring light will do the trick.
+Good lighting can make your livestream appear much more professional.
+If you don’t have great natural light in the place you’ll be live-streaming meetings, a simple ring light will do the trick.

 You can get a reliable ring light for about $50.

-Using this live streaming setup is ideal for broadcasters who are hosting meetings and virtual streaming events that involve real-time interaction with the audience.
+This live-streaming setup is ideal for broadcasters hosting meetings, and virtual streaming events involving real-time interaction with the audience.

 For regular tips on live streaming and exclusive offers, we also invite you to join our LinkedIn group.